 First things first: The only phones you’ll be able to use when you travel internationally are those considered “world phones,” meaning those that can be used as easily abroad as they are domestically.
 That means the phone must be capable of running on a GSM network, as that’s the predominant networking standard around the world.
 Pretty much any handset sold unlocked or SIM-free is designed to be used on global GSM networks, making them good options for travelers.

-That said, if you’re on a CDMA network (Sprint or Verizon) here in the states, don’t despair: Many of the best best phones these days can support both bands, thus simplifying travel.
-That includes popular models like the iPhone 11 and the Samsung Galaxy S20.
+That said, if you’re on a CDMA network (Verizon or Sprint, though the latter is being folded into T-Mobile's network), don’t despair: Many of the best best phones these days can support both bands, thus simplifying travel.
+That includes popular models like the iPhone 12 and the Samsung Galaxy S20.
 You can always check with your carrier before your trip to make sure your phone will work overseas.

 It’s also worth noting that although you’ll get unlimited data when traveling with a Magenta plan, you’re capped at an exceedingly slow 128 kbps, or 2G.
 Most 4G connections can deliver average speeds of 3Mbps to 6Mbps.
 Upgrading to T-Mobile Magenta Plus doubles your data speeds when you're overseas, while also giving you unlimited in-flight Wi-Fi on planes that use Gogo's service.
 That costs an extra $15 a month, though the price is reduced to $10 a month per line for subscribers with multiple lines.

-In Mexico and Canada, T-Mobile used to allow unlimited 4G LTE coverage with its One plan, but you're now capped at 5GB with speeds slowed to 2G after that.
+In Mexico and Canada, T-Mobile allows you to use up to 5GB of data; speeds are slowed to 2G after that.

 T-Mobile's travel benefits are also included in its senior plan, which offers two lines of data for $70 total for subscribers 55 years and older.
 (Seniors who want double the data speed when traveling abroad can opt for the Magenta Plus Unlimited 55 plan, which costs $90 a month for two lines.)
 If you opt for T-Mobile's lower cost Essentials unlimited plan, you'll get 2G roaming in Canada and Mexico, but have to pay for data elsewhere.